 Parabarilius laoensis Pellegrin & Fang, 1940; Danio laoensis (Pellegrin & Fang, 1940); Daniops myersi Smith, 1945; Danio myersi (Smith, 1945)

-Described from ‘Ban Nam Khueng’, northwestern Laos and since recorded from various localities within the upper Mekong watershed in Laos and Thailand (Chiang Rai and possibly Chiang Mai provinces).
+Type locality is ‘Ban Nam Khueng’ which lies in northwestern Laos and it’s since been recorded from various localities within the upper Mekong watershed in Laos and Thailand (Chiang Rai and possibly Chiang Mai provinces).

 Rainboth (1996) reported it to occur in the Salween River which borders western Thailand for a stretch but no other records from that drainage exist as far as we know.